walmartlabs/thorax/README.md

 ## server-marshal-object

 A complex object was serialized without a proper context path to lookup the object on the client side.
+See [Thorax.ServerMarshal](#thoraxservermarshal) for more discussion on context paths.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/walmartlabs/thorax/trend.png)](https://bitdeli.com/free "Bitdeli Badge")